Bagoum/danmokou/Danmokou.LICENSE.md

 This project has several submodules under the Assets folder (BRuH, LuA, SiMP, and SZYU).
 If you are viewing this license from source code, you can find licenses for each submodule within its folder.
 If you are viewing this license alongside a binary executable, you should find licenses for any included submodules distributed alongside this file.
 Note that submodules may have different licensing terms-- you can reference the LICENSE file for each submodule for details.

+- Danmokou only explicitly depends on the SZYU submodule, which provides a visual novel engine through [Suzunoya](https://github.com/Bagoum/suzunoya) and [Suzunoya-Unity](https://github.com/Bagoum/suzunoya-unity).

 The project incorporates code or references packages from the following projects: